Washington, Mississippi: History

 This area along the Mississippi had long been inhabited by indigenous peoples.
 At the time of European encounter, the Natchez people controlled much of the area.
 They were descendants of the earlier Mississippian culture that had built earthwork mounds.
 European Americans, settling the area after the American Revolution, named the town for George Washington.
-Some of the original settlers of the area were Colonel Andrew Ellicott, Joseph Calvit and John Foster.
+Some of the original settlers of the area were Colonel Andrew Ellicott, Joseph Calvit, and John Foster.
+The townsite was established near a water source known as Ellicot's Spring.

-Washington became the second territorial capital, when the seat of the Mississippi Territory's legislature was moved from Natchez to Washington on February 1, 1802.
-The Mississippi constitution convention of 1817 met in Washington at the Methodist Meeting House (which was purchased by Jefferson College in 1830).
-Mississippi's first constitution was written and adopted here, and the state's first legislature convened here in 1817.
-The preliminary trial of U.S. vice-president Aaron Burr occurred under some nearby oak trees.
-After Mississippi was admitted to the union in 1817, the legislature met once in Washington, and afterward in Natchez.
-The capital was officially moved to Jackson in 1822, in keeping with the Act passed by the Assembly on November 28, 1821, which chose to have a more central location for better accessibility to more residents.
+Washington became the second territorial capital, when the seat of the Mississippi Territory General Assembly was moved from Natchez to Washington on February 1, 1802.
 Fort Dearborn, located at Washington, was for a time the largest military installation then extant in the United States, with more than 2,000 soldiers stationed there, including such notables as Brigadier General Leonard Covington and future General Winfield Scott.
 It was established in 1802 to protect the newly relocated capital of the Mississippi Territory.
+Two slaves were convicted of the murder of Thomas H. Green, son of Abner Green, and executed April 23, 1810, at Washington, Mississippi Territory.

+The community, and nearby Woodville, both made public gestures in support of the Monroe administration during the lead-up to what became the War of 1812.
+As of 1813, celebrations might be held at DeFrance's Hotel.
+According to a history of Methodism in Mississippi, the church at Washington "became the most popular preaching place in all the country.
+The congregations were large and appreciative, many of whom, from time to time, were sweetly drawn into the gospel net...The social meetings of the Church were highly appreciated and well attended...Washington was now in the zenith of its glory and prosperity."
+Surnames of white families that lived in or near Washington were Bowie, Calvit, Chew, Covington, Dangerfield, Freeland, Grayson, Magruder, Wilkinson, Winston, and Wailes.
+According to a 1906 survey of "lost villages of Mississippi":